18684092/OpenScout/README.md

 - Kinematic speed and anguar velocities can be sent across WiFI via MQTT
 - See if motor brackets need sprung washer to fix them better
 - Test why motors are activated at random intervals
+- Consider adding a step down DC to DC converter so that 12v battery is converted to 9v for Arduino.
+This may protect Arduino from over voltage.

 ## Action Taken

 - Upgraded Arduino Mega 2560 and bought with Ardunio Mega 2560 with ESP8266 Wifi on board
 - Purchased and connected an Arduino sheild and screwed in wires to eliminate bad connects Arduino end
 - Purchased another Arduino shield for soldering wires rather than screwing them.
-- Experimented with RC controller and established that noise triggers the motor commands - made less sensitive via software
+- Experimented with RC controller and established that noise triggers the motor commands - made less sensitive via software.
+Initial problem solved.
+-